 - What about addressing?
-Here is a typical strategy:

-- Mobile Device:

-- \Box /64 = 1 subnet (tethered devices are bridged on to /64)
+Here is a typical strategy: - Mobile Device: - □ /64 = 1 subnet (currently, will change with 3GPPrel10) - Home/Small Organisation:

-- \circ /60 = 16 subnets for tethering (DHCP-PD with 3GPP release 10)

-- Home/Small Organisation:

-- \Box /56 = 256 subnets

-- □ Reserve the whole /48
+- Reserve the whole /48

 - □ There is no IPv6 address shortage!

 - Enterprise/Large Organisation:

 Customer Connections

 - What about customer end systems?

 - Is IPv6 available on all their computers and other network connected devices?

 - How to migrate those which aren't?

 - How to educate customer operations staff

 - What about their CPE?

 - What about the link between your edge device and their CPE?

 - What about security?